 What Is Indian Mound Reserve Like?

-As written above, Indian Mound reserve is essentially three parks rolled into one.
-On the west side there is Peterson Park, Williamson Mound is at the north point and Cedar Cliff Falls on the east side, just outside Cedarville.
-The great thing about this, is that each park has its own individual charm, yet it is all interconnected to give visitors an unique experience.
+Indian Mound Reserve is essentially three parks rolled into one.
+On the west side, there is Peterson Park, Williamson Mound is at the north point, and Cedar Cliff Falls is on the east side, just outside Cedarville.
+The great thing about this is that each park has its own individual charm, yet it is all interconnected to give visitors a unique experience.

 What Is The Park Like At Indian Mound Reserve?